Fred Mitchell (baseball): Managerial career

 The Cubs desired Mitchell despite him being under contract to the Braves.
 They traded Joe Kelly and cash for the rights to Mitchell.
 On December 14, 1916, he was signed by the Cubs by owner Charles Weeghman.
 Mitchell was the fifth manager to have been hired after Frank Chance had departed the team after the 1912 season, with Mitchell being the only one to serve longer than one season.
 He took a team that won 67 games and lead them to 74 in 1917.
 The following season was reduced in games due to US involvement in World War I that meant for a September postseason and 131 games for a season.
 Mitchell was named team president prior to the season.
 The Cubs would go 84–45 (with two ties) while finishing first in the National League despite having their star pitcher in Grover Cleveland Alexander leave the team to serve in the war.
 In the World Series that year, they faced the Boston Red Sox (including Hall of Famers in Harry Hooper and Babe Ruth) in a series that was one of the lowest-scoring in history.
-The Cubs out-hit and out-scored the Red Sox narrowly (ten to nine), but the Cubs could not recover from losing three of the first four games, with Cubs ace Hippo Vaughn losing twice).
+The Cubs out-hit and out-scored the Red Sox narrowly (ten to nine), but the Cubs could not recover from losing three of the first four games, with Cubs ace Hippo Vaughn losing twice.
 The Series was later plagued with allegations of a Series fix circled around two Cubs pitchers (Phil Douglas and Claude Hendrix), although nothing was proven definitively.

-After the season, he hired sportswriter William Veeck Sr, who became his successor as president.
-Mitchell's two subsequent seasons resulted in the same amount of wins while other National League teams passed them by, and he was let go after finishing fifth (18 games behind) in 1920.
+After the season, he hired sportswriter William Veeck Sr., who became his successor as president.
+Mitchell's two subsequent seasons resulted in the same number of wins while other National League teams passed them by, and he was let go after finishing fifth (18 games behind) in 1920.

 Mitchell was hired for the 1921 season in Boston for the Braves.
 He rebounded them to a 79–74 record (a seventeen-game improvement), good for a fourth-place finish.
 It proved to be the best mark of his tenure with the Braves, who would plummet to losing 100 games in the next two seasons before Mitchell was fired (the Braves would proceed to have an era of .500 or less seasons until 1933).
 He retired with a record of 494–543–7 record.

 After he was fired by the Braves, he returned to Harvard University.
-Mitchell coached the Crimson for twelve seasons over three tenures (1916, 1926, 1929–1938), with his record being 216–134.
+Mitchell coached the Crimson for twelve seasons over two tenures (1916, 1926–1938), with his record being 216–134.
 Harvard joined the Eastern Intercollegiate Baseball League for the 1933 season, and he would lead them to their first ever regular season title with a 8–4 record in 1936 that tied for first with Dartmouth.
-He remained at Harvard for thirty years until his retirement.
-Mitchell was best known for his excellence in coaching.